 D. On Campus and Off-Campus Behavior

-This policy applies to conduct that occurs on any part of Le Moyne’s campus or property.
+This Policy applies to conduct that occurs on any part of Le Moyne’s campus or property.
 It also applies when students travel off-campus as part of a College activity, team, organization or event.
 Additionally, Le Moyne has the discretion to discipline student behavior that occurs elsewhere off-campus, and/or during a time when the College is not in session.
-In making these determinations, the Division of Student Development considers whether the behavior impacts the campus environment (as would be the case, for example, if one student sexually assaults another student in an off-campus apartment or overseas during a semester abroad, or if a student sends another student lewd and/or threatening sexual emails while at home during the semester break).
-In understanding this aspect of Le Moyne’s expectations for student behavior, it may be helpful to think of student status as “portable” and therefore operative even when students are not on Le Moyne's campus or property.
+In making these determinations, the Title IX Coordinator considers whether the behavior impacts the campus environment (as would be the case, for example, if one student sexually assaults another student in an off-campus apartment or overseas during a semester abroad, or if a student sends another student lewd and/or threatening sexual emails while at home during the semester break).
+In understanding this aspect of Le Moyne’s expectations for student behavior, it may be helpful to think of student status as “portable” and therefore operative even when students are not on Le Moyne's campus property.

 E. Timeframe for Making a Complaint

-While there is no time limit for bringing forward a complaint, the passage of time may make an incident difficult or even impossible to investigate fairly or fully and to adjudicate.
-Therefore, persons who believe that they have been a victim of sexual misconduct are encouraged to make a complaint as soon as possible after an incident has occurred.
-Although not an ideal situation given the passage of time, a former student may make a complaint against a current student.
-However, the reverse is not true: a complaint against a former student is not subject to adjudication pursuant to this policy.
-Nevertheless, Le Moyne’s officials will help the complainant to report the allegations to the appropriate off-campus authorities if desired, and the College will consider other appropriate responsive measures, such as banning the former student from returning to campus and providing the complainant with access to campus counseling, academic adjustments, and other support.
+While there is no time limit for bringing forward a report, the passage of time may make an incident difficult or even impossible to investigate fairly or fully and to adjudicate.
+Therefore, persons who believe that they have been a victim of Sexual Misconduct are encouraged to make a report as soon as possible after an incident has occurred.
+Although not an ideal situation given the passage of time, a former student may make a report against a current student (or employee).
+A report against a former student or employee will be treated as a report against a non-community member and is not subject to adjudication pursuant to this Policy.
+Nevertheless, Le Moyne’s officials will help a reporting party who reports a complaint against a former student or employee share the allegations with the appropriate off-campus authorities if desired, and the College will consider other appropriate responsive measures, such as banning the former student from returning to campus and providing the reporting party with access to campus counseling, academic adjustments, and other support.

 III.
 Definitions of Sexual Harassment, Non-Consensual Sexual Activity, Domestic Violence, Dating Violence and Stalking